Ninestiles, an Academy: Ofsted report

 An Ofsted inspection of Ninestiles in December 2019, judged the school to be 'good' in overall effectiveness.
 It also judged the quality of education, behaviour and attitudes, personal development and leadership and management to be 'good'.

 Controversy

 In October 2018, Ninestiles Secondary School provoked concern after it announced that students would be banned from talking in designated "quiet" areas.
 News of the rule change was explained in a letter sent to parents.
 The letter explained that students would be required to remain silent while moving "to and from assembly, at lesson changeover and towards communal areas at break and lunch”.
-The rule was justified on the grounds that the policy would ensure children arrived "calmly and ready to learn".